cortexproject/cortex/docs/proposals/shuffle-sharding-on-the-read-path.md

 1. Periodic interval (configurable)
 2. Ring topology changes
 3. The configured shard size of a tenant has changed

-#### Customer impact

-### Scenario

-- T0: ingesters 1,2,3
-- T1: ring topology change and 4th is added and 3 is removed (so current ingesters are 1,2,4)
-- T2: querier needs to query ingesters 1,2,3,4

 ### Other notes